Devconeta/looking-for-group-backend/docs/architecture.md

 ### `lint.yml`

 Github action to run and show linter errors on each Pull request, by default it scans every pull request and push to main, develop or master branches.

-## `.husky`

-Folder which stores github hooks, by default it contains pre-commit hook which prevents push without fixing linter errors.

 ## `.vscode`